 It is important to understand that when dizziness is caused by anxiety, there is no a classic dizziness sensation and there must be no biological explanation.
 This dizziness is a sensation that the person experiences when exposed, or imagine, that he or she will have to be exposed to certain situations that create fear, tension or anxiety.

-In practice, what happens is that these emotions are experienced with great intensity, so that they produce neurovegetative reactions such as dizziness.
+In practice, what happens is that these feelings and emotions are experienced with great intensity, so that they produce neurovegetative reactions such as dizziness.
 In fact, fear is a very powerful emotion that triggers intense and quick physiological responses to prepare us to escape the danger.
 Fear causes strong muscular tension, profuse sweating, agitated breathing and increases blood circulation, so we can escape the danger or face it more likely to succeed.

 Another consequence of fear is that it refines our senses so that we can capture the small signs of danger in the environment.
 However, on some occasions this concentration ability can make us perceive reality in a slightly distorted way.
 For example, colors and lights can be perceived much more clearly, while we do not feel good about what’s happening around us.
 This condition can further aggravate the feeling of dizziness.